 Waikato Regional Council stormwater management guidelines.

-Auckland Council technical publication 124 (TP 124 – low impact design).

 Alteration to existing infrastructure

-The connection of a new development to the existing stormwater must not negatively affect the level of service.
+The connection of a new development to the existing stormwater must not negatively affect the level of service in the existing network.

 Alteration of the existing stormwater system to achieve the required level of service and consent compliance must generally be at no cost to Council unless it is an upgrade that benefits other properties.